PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ### THE AUTONOMOUS REGIONAL METROPOLIS: CYBER-URBAN COMMONS 3.0
 The vision for cyber urban worlds: <br>
 Urbanism 3.0 introduces the concept of cyber urban commons 3.0.
-A class of protocols to connect a public good to a community-owned and operating network that collectively decide on the allocation of resources.
-The protocol is immutable blocks of code -insert- <br>
+A class of protocols to connect a public good to a community-owned and operated network that collectively decide on the allocation of resources. <br>
 Cyber urban commons 3.0 are decentralized applications to enable the  deployment of institutional structure of cooperative organizations on the blockchain around public goods.<br>
 The city use the novel commons 3.0 mechanism to assign the creation, governance maintenance, and renewal of commonly shared resources to protocols that run on the open internet for the citizens to access and participate.<br>

-The cyber urban commons 3.0 are public goods [resources] that benefit humanity and generate revenue for the city which is distributed to the shareholders, "the citizens".
-They are new classes of assets.
+The cyber urban commons 3.0 are public goods [resources] that benefit humanity.
+Commons 3.0 They are new classes of assets that generate revenue for the city which is distributed to the shareholders, "the citizens".

 The urban commons 3.0 solves the problem of governing resources used by many individuals in common where collective action can either preserve the commons or deplete it.

 #### This is the Urbanism 3.0 version of a public goods cooperative:<br>
 think of a community of people that vote for the production of electricity from fusion and contribute to the joint development of the cooperative, rather than -insert-sold to individuals.
 Version of this model is the Bitcoin network and Ethereum 2.0  <br>

 #### City 3.0 is network an autonomous cooperatives
-All types of Common resources, natural jabitats, public services, private, or nonprofit organizations are organized as crypto cooperatives on the "blockchains network" and are collectively governed by the community.
-The AC is a decentralized network of cooperatives that manage different commons.
-The AC is a public good that is jointly owned and managed by all the cooperatives.
+All types of Common resources, natural jabitats, public services, private, or nonprofit organizations can be organized as crypto cooperatives.
+City 3.0 is a decentralized network of cooperatives that manage different commons.
+City 3.0 is also a public good that is jointly owned and managed by all the cooperatives.
-The urban commons are assets that benefit humanity [public goods] and generate revenue for the city which is distributed to the shareholders, "the citizens." <br>

 #### Urban Governance is dynamic and programmable.
 Cyber-to-urban interactions
 Urbanism 3.0 offers a variety of models for community governance